A few reasons. One is some students do not realize that cheating is a

 expect cheating to be overlooked or treated lightly --- often the

-penalty for cheating in a computer science class is a failing grade
+penalty for cheating in a computer science class is a significant

 cheating.
 This note attempts to clarify what is and is not normative